tonyvu2014/android-shoppingcart/README.md

 # android-shoppingcart
 An implementation of android shopping cart library project for Android.

-To use this library, follow this step:
+To use this library, follow these steps:

 1) Download and include this as library project